 You may become sad, feel lonely or feel like you are missing out when you think about your family and friends.

 Being at peace with our decision to live abroad surfaced many times.
-There have been multiple times where we have moved internationally as a family.
+There have been multiple times when we have moved internationally as a family.
 Moving between Australia, Switzerland and Jersey.
-Yo-yoing between the countries is an expensive experience I don’t recommend it.
-It did, however, teach us that we love the home we have created in Australia no matter how small our family is.
+Yo-yoing between countries is an expensive experience.
+I don’t recommend it.
+It taught us that we love the home we have created in Australia, no matter how small our family is.

 Create your own traditions.

-Naturally, during festive seasons, birthdays or special events, FOMO may be stronger.
-One way to make peace with missing out on the traditions is to create your own special days where you currently live.
+Naturally, FOMO may be stronger during festive seasons, birthdays, or special events.
+One way to make peace with missing out on the traditions is to create special days where you live.
 Of course, your new friends would love this too.

-What I’ve found is that over the years traditions you create will change.
-You may move again; your family will grow and then get small again.
-Yes, your children will create their own adventures but the blessing is if they live not too far away larger celebrations will take place once again.
+I’ve found that the traditions you create will change over the years.
+You may move again; your family will grow, and you may downsize as the children move out.
+Yes, children will create their adventures, but the blessing is if they live not too far away, larger celebrations will take place once again.

-A wonderful lady told me about her life and how she and her hubby moved out to Australia in 1948.
+A wonderful lady told me about her life and how she and her hubby moved to Australia in 1948.
 They were just the two of them.
-Now they have their children, grandchildren and great-grandchildren.
-She expressed how the younger generations are so grateful for the opportunities that came from living in Australia.
+Now, they have their children, grandchildren and great-grandchildren.
+She expressed how the younger generations are so grateful for the opportunities of living in Australia.

 Plan your trips.

-Take time to write down what you miss and what you feel you are missing out on.
-Quite often the FOMO is in our heads.
-Yes, you may miss the moment and want to be there for that event.
-Yet, when you are there, and the moment has passed you want to be back in your new country for the event you are missing.
+Take time to write down what you miss and think you are missing out on.
+Quite often, the FOMO is in our heads.
+You may miss the moment and want to be there for that event.
+Yet, when you are there, and the moment has passed, you want to be back in your new country for the event you are missing.

-To help with understanding how to solve the problem of missing out, write down what you are really missing.
+To help understand how to solve the problem of missing out, write down what you are missing.
 Is it the family, friends, celebration or long chats with a friend?
 What you are missing is what is important to you.

 You will not be able to attend every family celebration.
 If there is a major celebration you would like to attend, plan it well in advance and arrange to get together with other family and friends nearby.

-For many years we found that we were always spending our holiday travelling back to see relatives.
+For many years, we always spent our holidays travelling back to see relatives.
 After a while, I began to miss not travelling to new destinations.
-One way to still see family and friends and a new location is to plan a holiday together somewhere new.
+One way to still see family, friends, and a new location is to plan a holiday somewhere new together.
 Create new memories.

 JOMO is the joy of missing out.
-When you embrace activities, interests and are present with your new friends, you create memories.
+You create memories when you embrace activities and interests and are present with your new friends.
 You create good times, laugh more, smile more and enjoy life.

-No comparison. – One way to really embrace JOMO is not to compare your life with others.
-It is let go of the FOMO and connect with ourselves and the environment we currently reside in.
+No comparison. – One way to embrace JOMO is not to compare your life with others.
+It is to let go of the FOMO and connect with ourselves and the environment in which we currently reside.

 The bucket list – Another way to create excitement is to create a bucket list of places to explore and things to do in the new country you are living in.
 What cities do you want to visit?
 Are there any traditional foods you want to try?
 What adventures do you want to take?
 Write a goal list and aim to complete your list while you are living there.

 Hobbies – Become involved in an activity you enjoy.
 Just because you live abroad does not mean you can’t stick with your hobby.
-If you join a club you will get to know more people and learn more about the country you are living in.
-It is also fun to try new hobbies.
-If the country has an activity, sport or tradition you would like to try, add it to your bucket list.
+If you join a club, you will get to know more people.
+It is fun to try new hobbies.
+If the country has an activity, sport or tradition you want to try, add it to your bucket list.

 Turn your FOMO to JOMO.

-Sometimes it is the food that you miss.
-When living overseas you can’t always buy the same food.
-Every Christmas we loved getting food hampers from family and enjoying a taste of home.
-When our daughter was overseas we sent her a taste of home in the form of the Aussie Downunder Gift Box.
+Sometimes, it is the food that you miss.
+When living overseas, you can’t always buy the same food.
+Every Christmas, we loved getting food hampers from family and enjoying a taste of home.
+When our daughter was overseas, we sent her a taste of home, the Aussie Downunder Gift Box.

-Living aboard is not easy but it is rewarding in so many ways.
+Living abroad is not easy, but it is rewarding in many ways.
 The best way to reward yourself with your life abroad is to immerse yourself in the traditions of your new home.

-‘Does that mean I need to start watching Australian footy and rugby?’, no, it doesn’t but a few of my friends would love it if I did.
+‘Does that mean I must start watching Australian footy and rugby?’
+No, it doesn’t, but a few of my friends would love it if I did.

-My goal when I first left home was to survive one year living overseas, that was over 35 years ago.
-Your goal may be to survive a gap year or even relocate to a warmer climate.
+Thirty-five years ago, my goal when I first left home was to survive one year living overseas.
+Your goal may be to survive a gap year or relocate to a warmer climate.